 Students develop understanding of and fluency with multi-digit multiplication, and understanding of dividing to find quotients involving multi-digit dividends.
 They study fraction equivalence, addition and subtraction of fractions with like denominators, and multiplication of fractions by whole numbers.
 They build their understanding that geometric figures can be analyzed and classified based on their properties, such as having parallel sides, perpendicular sides, particular angle measures, and symmetry.

 Fifth graders focus on developing fluency with addition and subtraction of fractions, and increasing their understanding of the multiplication of fractions and of division of fractions in limited cases (unit fractions divided by whole numbers and whole numbers divided by unit fractions).
 They work on extending division to two-digit divisors, integrating decimal fractions into the place value system, developing understanding of operations with decimals to hundredths, and increasing fluency with whole number and decimal operations.
 They also focus on developing understanding of volume.

 Appropriate technology is integrated into the curriculum to deepen and enhance the learning experience for Lower School math students.
 For example, educational iPad apps are used to promote math skills through engaging, challenging, and fun activities.

 We have created technology-literacy skills scope and sequence guidelines to ensure that basic fluency and digital-competency skills are taught in context within classrooms.

-The material we cover in these classes and discussions grows across grade levels and divisions, but the five common themes woven throughout are:
+The material we cover in these classes and discussions grows across grade levels and divisions, but there are five common themes woven throughout: